eddvf/mpi_nmos_is10/operational_guide.md

 Before diving into configurations, let's understand what this system does:

 ### SMPTE ST 2110 & NMOS Overview
 **SMPTE ST 2110** is a standard that allows professional broadcast equipment (cameras, audio mixers, video switchers) to communicate over IP networks instead of traditional SDI cables.
-Think of it as replacing physical video cables with network connections.

 **NMOS (Networked Media Open Specifications)** provides the control layer for ST 2110:
 - **IS-04:** Device discovery and registration (like a phone book for broadcast equipment)